Clarence Gilyard: Personal life and death

 Gilyard was married twice and had six children.
 His first marriage, to Catherine Dutko in 1989, ended in divorce, and he married his second wife, Elena Castillo, in 2001.
 He served as the consultant of the communications committee of the United States Conference of Catholic Bishops.

 After a long illness, Gilyard died at his home in Las Vegas, Nevada, on November 28, 2022, at the age of 66.
+He was cremated after a private ceremony.